ShiyuFan0820/CSLearningNote/BasicLearning/Basic_7_1_hash_map.md

 Advantage: Open address is simple to implement and requires less memory overhead as it does not involve storing additional pointers for linked list.

-Disadvantage: Result in clustering, because keys might bunch together inside the array while large proportions of it remains unoccupied, and open addressing may encounter difficulties when the Hash Map becomes densely populated, as finding an empty slot to resolve a collision can become increasingly challenging and resizing an open-addressed Hash Map can be complex, once the size is run out, the Hash Map would crash.
+Disadvantage: Result in clustering, because keys might bunch together inside the array while large proportions of it remains unoccupied, and open addressing may encounter difficulties when the Hash Map becomes densely populated, as finding an empty bucket to resolve a collision can become increasingly challenging and resizing an open-addressed Hash Map can be complex, once the size is ran out, the Hash Map would crash.

 2. Chaining

-Instead of storing elements directly in the buckets, chaining involves maintaining a linked list at each bucket.
-When we want to do searching we just traverse the linked to find the desired element.
+Instead of storing elements directly in an alternative buckets, chaining involves storing multiple key-value pairs by using a linked list or other data structures at each bucket.
+When we want to do searching we just traverse the linked structures to find the desired element.

 <div align=center>
 <img width="705" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/dd9c9f64-cfa7-48bb-a947-05726491dc8d">